ni/nilrt-snac-guide/source/appendix_1.rst

 expected to use Safemode to affect deployment of the NILRT Base System Image, software installation, and system recovery operations.

+**Graphical UI.**
-**Graphical UI.** Normal NILRT configurations support an optional graphical desktop interface based on XFCE.
-This graphical UI is not intended for use in the SNAC configuration.
-Integrators are directed to forbid system administrators from enabling this interface, by policy.
+Normal NILRT configurations support an optional graphical desktop interface based on the XFCE desktop environment.
+This graphical UI is not intended for use in high-security environments and is disabled as a part of the SNAC configuration.
+Integrators are directed to forbid system administrators from reinstalling or enabling the graphical UI.

 **Application Web Server.** After applying the SNAC configuration, the LabVIEW Application Web Server will cease to function.